aleister1102/monsterinc/internal/config/README.md

 # Config Package

 ## Purpose
-The `config` package provides comprehensive configuration management for the MonsterInc application, including loading, validation, and centralized management of all subsystem configurations.
+The `config` package provides comprehensive configuration management for MonsterInc - a security tool for website crawling, HTTP/HTTPS probing, and content monitoring.
+It handles loading, validation, and centralized management of all subsystem configurations with support for YAML/JSON formats and environment-based resolution.

+## Package Role in MonsterInc
+As the configuration backbone, this package enables:
+- **Centralized Configuration**: Single source of truth for all component settings
+- **Type-Safe Configuration**: Structured configuration with validation
+- **Environment Flexibility**: Development, staging, and production configurations
+- **Hot-Reload Support**: Dynamic configuration updates without restart
+- **Component Integration**: Seamless configuration distribution to all packages

 ## Main Components